mrsilver76/yarss/README.md

 ## Abstract

-This program (written in Perl) reads Sudoku puzzles (in `.sdk` or `.ss` file formats) and outputs any possible solutions.
+This program (written in Perl) reads [Sudoku](https://en.wikipedia.org/wiki/Sudoku) puzzles (in `.sdk` or `.ss` file formats) and outputs any possible solutions.
 If there is more than one solution then it will display them all.
+Properly constructed Sudoku puzzles should have only one solution.

 ## Usage